Ryan Day (snooker player): 2013/2014 season

 Day was beaten in the second round once and first round three times in the opening four ranking events of the 2013–14 season, but then reached the quarter-finals for the first time in over a year at the International Championship.
 Day won the first frame against Joe Perry but was thrashed 6–1.
-He went a stage further at the German Masters and, in an attempt to play in his first ranking final since 2008, he came from 5–3 down against Ding Junhui to level the match, but lost the deciding frame.
+He went a stage further at the German Masters and, in an attempt to play in his first ranking final since 2008, he came from 3–5 down against Ding Junhui to level the match, but lost the deciding frame.
 A trio of second round losses and a first round defeat in the China Open followed.
-At the World Championship, Stephen Maguire levelled the scores from 8–4 and 9–6 down in the first round, but Day won the final frame for a final score of 10–9, and advanced to the second round.
-His season then ended when he lost 13–7 to Judd Trump, but he did increase his ranking by 10 places to world number 21, his highest finish for four years.
+At the World Championship, Stephen Maguire levelled the scores from 4–8 and 6–9 down in the first round, but Day won the final frame for a final score of 10–9, and advanced to the second round.
+His season then ended when he lost 7–13 to Judd Trump, but he did increase his ranking by 10 places to world number 21, his highest finish for four years.

 2014/2015 season

 For the second season in a row Day qualified for every ranking event.
 A pair of last 16 defeats at the Wuxi Classic and Shanghai Masters proved to be his best results in the first half of the year.
 At the Haining City Open he achieved his first official maximum break in his last 32 match against Cao Yupeng.
-Day would go on to reach the quarter-finals, but lost 4–2 to Oliver Lines.
+Day would go on to reach the quarter-finals, but lost 2–4 to Oliver Lines.
 After Day won the final two frames of his first round match against world number one Ding Junhui at the German Masters to eliminate him 5–4, he said that he was working on his consistency to get back into the highest echelons of the game.
 He then beat Alfie Burden 5–2 to face Liang Wenbo in Day's only quarter-final appearance of the season and was narrowly beaten 5–4.

-In Day's home event he suffered a surprise 4–1 loss to amateur Oliver Brown in the second round of the Welsh Open.
+In Day's home event, he suffered a surprise 1–4 loss to amateur Oliver Brown in the second round of the Welsh Open.
 Day was 3–1 ahead of Mark Allen in the first round of the World Championship, but then lost nine successive frames to be knocked out 10–3.